open-telemetry/semantic-conventions/docs/database/database-spans.md

 Instrumentations SHOULD capture the values of operations and targets as provided by the application without attempting to do any case normalization.
-If the operation and target value is populated on `db.operation.name`, `db.collection.name`, or other attributes, it SHOULD match the value used in the `db.query.summary`.
+If the operation and target value is populated on `db.operation.name`, `db.target.name`, or other attributes, it SHOULD match the value used in the `db.query.summary`.

 **Examples**: